trifectatechfoundation/trifectatech-website/content/blog/Current zlib-rs performance.md

 ### Support us

 We need your financial backing to maintain our software and start new projects.
-Please get in touch with us via donate@trifectatech.org, if you are interested in financially supporting us.
-More: [trifectatech.org/support](https://trifectatech.org/support/)
+Please [get in touch with us](/support), if you are interested in financially supporting us.